Exfoliation joint: General characteristics

-Formation of exfoliation joints
+Formation

 Despite their common occurrence in many different landscapes, geologists have yet to reach an agreement on a general theory of exfoliation joint formation.
 Many different theories have been suggested, below is a short overview of the most common.

 Removal of overburden and rebound

 This theory was originally proposed by the pioneering geomorphologist Grove Karl Gilbert in 1904.
 The basis of this theory is that erosion of overburden and exhumation of deeply buried rock to the ground surface allows previously compressed rock to expand radially, creating tensile stress and fracturing the rock in layers parallel to the ground surface.
 The description of this mechanism has led to alternate terms for exfoliation joints, including pressure release or offloading joints.
 Though the logic of this theory is appealing, there are many inconsistencies with field and laboratory observations suggesting that it may be incomplete, such as: